ajmalbinansari/react-native-jitsi-meet/README.md

 - but buttons on android will not work because of [that](https://github.com/jitsi/jitsi-meet/issues/8948#issuecomment-856566676).
 - A solution could be to fork the custom react-native from jitsi meet
 - and make the necessary changes [here](https://github.com/jitsi/react-native/blob/891986ec5ecaef65d1c8a7fe472f86cf84fe7551/Libraries/Components/Touchable/Touchable.js#L888) to fix the android error.
+- You could also update the react-native version of jitsi-meet to > v0.63.4 which fixes the error.
 - A quicker solution but not recommended,
 - is the change of Touchable.js in the node_modules to use the SoundManager library for the playTouchSound function,
 - as indicated [here](https://github.com/facebook/react-native/commit/9dbe5e241e3137196102fb808c181c57554fedfe).